jlangch/venice/doc/readme/ext-tomcat.md

 # Apache Tomcat

-The Apache Tomcat extension module provides starting an embedded Tomcat server and running servlets.
+The Apache Tomcat extension module provides functions to start an embedded Tomcat server and running servlets.

 Dependencies: